 A rail vehicle typically has a useful life of around 30-35 years.
 Therefore, after a period of investment in new stock, the average age will rise for a number of years before the next wave of replacement vehicles is introduced bringing the average age back down.

-Over the past decade the average age of rolling stock has risen by 7.6 years.
-Any rolling stock that were in use in 2006-07, and are still in use in 2016-17, will have aged by 10 years over this time period.
-Therefore, the rise of only 7.6 years is a reflection of continual introduction of newer rolling stock or retirement of older vehicles from the national fleet.
+Between 2006-07 and 2016-17 the average age of rolling stock for franchised operators rose by 7.4 years.
+Any rolling stock that were in use in 2006-07, and were still in use in 2016-17, would have aged by 10 years over this time period.
+Therefore, the rise of only 7.4 years is a reflection of continual introduction of newer rolling stock or retirement of older vehicles from the national fleet.

 These statistics are a measure of the age of a vehicle and because rail vehicles have a long service life, an important factor for customers is how the train is maintained and refurbished over its life to improve the experience on board the train.

 What is the future of rolling stock?

 The rail industry has committed to deliver almost 7,200 vehicles between 2014 and 2021.
 This investment will see the introduction of new rolling stock on many operators, including Great Western Railway, Greater Anglia, Merseyrail, South Western Railway and West Midlands Trains.
 The introduction of these vehicles is expected to lower the average age of the national fleet fall to 15 years by March 2021.

 Every October the ORR publishes its annual Rail Infrastructure, Assets and Environment statistical release, which contains the latest data on the average age of rolling stock, alongside other measures such as carbon emissions generated from the passenger and freight services on the rail network.